Cornerstone has resources available to help you learn how to manage your money and learn what it means to be a generous person.

 Please consider coming to one of these Free workshops if you have children or if you have assets, or if you don’t have your critical documents drawn up or you haven't updated your existing documents for over five years.
-As soon as we have information on the next workshop, we'll put the details here.

-In the meantime, please feel free to take advantage of the free financial counseling offered at Cornerstone (see above).
+We also encourage you to take advantage of the free financial counseling offered at Cornerstone (see above).

 What is a Trust and do I really need one?